-Welding changes the mechanical properties
+Welding changes the material's mechanical properties

 Welding exposes the material to very high temperatures, followed by cooling.
 The mechanical properties in the heat-affected zone (HAZ) are thus changed, and the structure will creep and deform.
 Furthermore, the weld is left with residual stresses that lie around the yield strength of the material.